-When you’re getting started with scaling agile in your company, the thought of bringing multiple agile teams together in the one room is enough to bring on cold sweats. 😰💭
+When you’re getting started with scaling agile in your company, the thought of bringing multiple agile teams together in the one room can feel daunting.

-Or maybe you’ve been doing PI Planning for a while now, but it’s not running too well and you’re thinking of throwing in the towel.
+Or maybe you’ve been doing PI Planning for a while now, but it’s not running too well and you have room to improve but not sure where.

-Plus, we answer a bunch of FAQs about PI Planning so you can feel confident enough to be part of an event (and start using all the lingo).
+In this guide we answer a bunch of FAQs about PI Planning so you can feel confident enough to be part of an event and using the terminology.

 - What actually is PI Planning?